multiplealiases/Planar-RGB-and-Paulstretch/README.md

 # Databending with Audacity: The Effect of Paulstretch on Planar RGB Images

 ## Required Software
-(This is not truly mandatory to achieve the same result; this is just what I know works.
+(These are not truly needed to achieve the same result; this is just what I know works.
 Feel free to port this piece to other OSes or optimize it)
  - Windows 7 or newer
  - Irfanview
  - Audacity